kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 Depending on the state of HR and regulatory compliance pressures, you might face some pushback implementing such systems.
 You'll get lectured about setting SMART goals, KPIs and all of that.
-Worst come to worst, you can always squeeze your behavioural based system into objective looking KPIs.
+But, worst come to worst, you can always squeeze your behavioural based system into objective looking KPIs.
 Do all the required annual performance paperwork, but then exercise continuous performance management practices on the daily basis.
 HR doesn't really need to know about those.
 It's extra pain, but can be workable for the greater good.

 Second one is people challenges.
-People are all different, but generally speaking we could say that there are two groups structured and organic.
+People are all different, but generally speaking we could say that there are two groups: structured and organic.
 People who prefer to interact organically tend to have no problem with those behavioural systems.
 The structured ones on the other hand might need a bit more, well, structuring.
-For those people you can take your creative license rather far and wrap the behavioural patterns into SMART goals.
+For those people you can take your creative license rather far and wrap the behavioural patterns into SMART goals, gaps analysis and all.
+Behavioural systems might feel wishy-washy but they can be structured quite well.

-Whatever you do, keep this in mind.
-Make sure that behaviours are defined clearly and consistently.
+I guess what I'm trying to say here is tha whatever you do, make sure that behaviours are defined clearly and consistently.
 And, don't succumb to the pressure of defining performance in terms of output.
 If you do, sooner or later you will regret your life choices.
+And so will your people.

+## PS the bottom line

+If you have red enough of my articles, you know I tend to be a bit abrasive when it comes to mediocre management practices.
+And so to avoid distractions, I have saved this for the last.
+Because some people have problems grasping the obvious.

+So, what about the bottom line then?
+It's still important, right?
+Of course it is.

+The thing is though, there is a little gap between an individual creative person performance and the bottom line results.
+And that little gap is called the company leadership and strategy.

+The creative input of people working at a company is like fuel, it fill the company with creative potential.
+But if it is not channelled in the right direction by processes, vision and purpose, it all can be expanded into the thin air and amount to nothing.
+Throughout my career I've seen countless thousands of engineer/hours being committed without aim, structure or prep work.
+And I see this as rather tragic waste of human potential.

+And so when we assign the responsibility over the bottom line outcomes onto an IC shoulders, especially without giving them the full authority over the execution, we are dumping our own leadership responsibilities on them.
+The technical term for this is blame shifting.

+A leader is always ultimately _accountable_ for their team output.
+And they are directly _responsible_ for making sure that their team's creative efforts go into the right direction.
+That is the job.
+It's just as creative as any other, with all the probabilistic outcomes overheads.
+Sometimes we're right, sometimes we're wrong.
+And getting better at being wrong is the key.

+If you really feel strongly about connecting the bottom line to an IC's output, make it a bonus; people love bonuses.
+But, never threaten a person's self-image and income over what's really your own responsibilities.